smyadnr/Projects/README.md

 Latitude=-74.997 to -74.9968
 Longitude= 40.5 to 40.6

-1. We cheack during that time any car that was in that area;
+1. We check during that time any car that was in that area;

 SELECT * FROM vehicle_location_histories AS vlh
 WHERE